Centre for Continuing and Distance Education (CCDE)

 The Business & Leadership program area plans its outreach activities with the help of an advisory group of representatives from business, industry, non-profit organizations, government, University experts, the Saskatoon Chamber of Commerce, professional associations, and other organizations.
 A wide range of business, management and leadership topics are addressed in seminars, workshops, in-house and customized offerings including: leadership, facilitating and coaching skills, communication, business essentials and skills for sales success.
 Business & Leadership Programs also offer the Leadership Development Program − a course for professionals, entrepreneurs, mid-level and high-potential managers.
 Visit ccde.usask.ca/leadership for details.

 The Community Arts Program provides lifelong learning opportunities in visual arts through the University of Saskatchewan Certificate in Art and Design (USCAD) and the Aspiring Young Artists Program (AYAP).
-The University of Saskatchewan Arts Council, a member of the Organization of Saskatchewan Arts Councils, is managed through the program, including annual adjudications and special events.
-Partnerships between programs and university departments, students, University of Alberta Fine Arts Certificate, institutions and organizations enhance community outreach and provide engagement opportunities for continuing education, research and service learning.
+The University of Saskatchewan Arts Council, a member of the Organization of Saskatchewan Arts Councils, is managed through the program.

 University of Saskatchewan Certificate of Attendance in Art and Design (USCAD)

 The USCAD certificate is designed as a hands-on preparatory program to help build skills, confidence and understanding in the visual arts with the ultimate goal of building a portfolio of work in one of sculpture, painting, drawing or photography/digital imagery.
 One goal of the program is to prepare the student for entry into fine arts degree credit studies.
-The program enjoys a partnership with the University of Alberta Certificate of Fine Arts.
 For more information visit the website: ccde.usask.ca/art

 The Community Music Education Program (Parenting with Music, Music in Early Childhood) provides music based learning experiences for parents and babies and young children.
-Many of the instructors are specialists in Suzuki music methodology, used to enhance learning in many classes.
-We also offer individual lessons in piano, violin and guitar as well as Suzuki piano.
+Many instructors are specialists in Suzuki music methodology.
+We also offer individual lessons in piano, violin, and guitar as well as Suzuki piano.
 Our programs are for children ages newborn and up.
 Partnerships with university departments, students, daycares, institutions and organizations enhance our community outreach.
 See the website: ccde.usask.ca/community-music

 Ecological Education and Tours